Characters of the Yakuza series: Daisaku Minami

-Minami (南 大作, Minami Daisaku) is the Junior Leader of the Majima Family.
+Minami (南 大作, Minami Daisaku) is a member of the Majima Family.
 In Yakuza 4 he is first seen arriving at a dance club owned by Akiyama looking for Lily.
 After trading insults and refusing to leave, he and Akiyama fight in which he is defeated.
 He then attempts to continue fighting until he is stopped by Majima, who then reveals that he is looking for Lily in order to protect her.
 He later appears in the Millennium Tower when Taiga Saejima arrives looking for Goro Majima.
 He then orders members of the Majima Family to attack the intruder and fights Taiga personally after they are defeated in which he is defeated himself.
 He uses "drunken style" while fighting in which he attacks opponents while intoxicated, which makes him more agile and nimble than he is normally.